Your Practice Online

 If the blood vessel is small and located away from the centre of the macula, then it is possible to apply laser to seal off the blood vessel.
 However, there is a 50 percent chance that the blood vessel could grow back again.

-Lucentis or Ranibizumab was listed on the PBS in 2007 and has now become the primary treatment option for Wet AMD in Australia and in many parts of the world.
-Lucentis is injected into the eye and has the effect of stopping the growth of the abnormal blood vessel as well as reducing the amount of fluid leakage from it.
-Results from large, international studies of this well-researched therapy show that 70 percent of patients maintain or have improved vision.
-Some may lose a small amount of vision.
-Only a small percentage do not respond to treatment.
-Lucentis has certainly revolutionised the treatment of Wet AMD and is definitely the treatment of choice in most cases.
+Lucentis ( Ranibizumab) and Eylea (Aflibercept) are PBS-listed medications that are the treatment of choice for Wet AMD.
+The medication is injected into the eye and has the effect of stopping the growth of the abnormal blood vessel as well as reducing the amount of fluid leakage from it.
+Results from large, international studies of these medications show that most patients maintain or have improved vision.
+Only a small percentage do not respond to treatment and may lose vision.

 Avastin Injections

-Avastin or Bevacizumab is licensed as an intravenous treatment for Colon cancer.
-However, due to its molecular similarity to Lucentis, it has been found to be effective in Wet AMD as well as other retinal conditions.
-Avastin is divided into smaller doses by a compounding pharmacy and then injected into the eye using the same technique as Lucentis injections.
-In certain cases of Wet AMD where Lucentis is not Medicare approved, Avastin can be considered.
-In fact, many centres in the United States of America use more Avastin than Lucentis for the treatment of Wet AMD.
+Avastin (Bevacizumab) is registered as treatment for bowel cancer.
+However, due to its molecular similarity to Lucentis, it has been found to be just as effective in the treatment of Wet AMD.
+In this off-label use of Avastin, a small amount of the drug is injected into the eye.
+In certain cases of Wet AMD where Lucentis or Eylea is not PBS approved, Avastin can be considered.

 Firstly, anaesthetic eye drops are used.
-Then further anaesthetic is delivered either by cotton bud placed over the injection site or by an injection under the conjunctiva (the surface layer of the white of the eye).
+Then further anaesthetic can be delivered by an injection under the conjunctiva (the surface layer of the white of the eye).
 The eye is then washed with Betadine antiseptic to minimise the risk of infection.
-A fine 30-gauge needle is then inserted gently into the eye to deliver 0.05ml of either Lucentis or Avastin.
+A fine 30-gauge needle is then inserted gently through the white part of the eye to deliver 0.05ml of either Lucentis or Avastin.
 The medication will then spread to the macula to "shut down" the abnormal blood vessel.
 In most cases an eye pad will be placed over the injected eye and a short course of eye antibiotics given.

 What are the risks of eye injections?